RikusWiehahn/deploy-rust-on-caprover/README.md

-# Deploy a basic Rust API on Caprover!
+# Deploy a basic Rust API on Caprover 🚀

 This is a super basic example project that shows how to deploy a minimal hello-world rust API server on Caprover.